pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

 Explain what is cutout and how it's used by generate_renewable_profiles

 **3. General data**
-There are a number GIS data which allow to build a realistic model.
+There are a number datasets applied in PyPSA-Earth to build a realistic model.
+Original datasets are stored in the `./data/` folder.

 Currently we are using the following resources.

-TODO Add credits, links and license informations

 - *environmental*